BEARlyDev/Guidelines/README.md

 2. Share only technology related content.

+3. All open ended questions can be posted only after the member finds no answers on searching/reading stackoverflow/docs.

+4. Answers to questions are best conveyed in DM, answers in the group are allowed, but not in overflow.

-3. Do not share memes, jokes or any other inappropriate content.
+4. Do not share memes, jokes or any other inappropriate content(other than to convey a point).

 _Members who consistently violate these rules will be removed from the group._